DeNA/mysql_rewinder/README.md

 ### mysql2

-If you want to use `mysql2` as client library, do:
+If you want to use `mysql2` as a client library, do the following:

 * Write `gem 'mysql2'` in your `Gemfile`
 * Pass `adapter: :mysql2` to `MysqlRewinder.init`.